 - 1. That the learned Commissioner of Income Tax (Appeals) [CIT(A)] erred on facts and circumstances of the case and in law by confirming the Assessment order passed by the learned Assessing Officer (AO). - 2.
-The learned CIT(A) has erred in confirming the order of the learned AO who had held that the Appellant is not eligible for deduction under section 80P of the Income Tax Act since it is registered under the Karnataka Souhardha Sahakari Act, 1997. - 3.
-The learned CIT(A) has erred in disallowing the appeal of the Appellant by holding that the Appellant is a co-operative bank (though the Appellant is only a co-operative society) and therefore, it is not entitled for deduction under section 80P of the Income Tax Act.

-4. The learned CIT(A) has erred in confirming the order of the learned AO who has levied interest under section 234B and 234C of the Act though the same should not have been levied in the present situation.
+The learned CIT(A) has erred in confirming the order of the learned AO who has made the disallowance of deduction under section 80P of the Income Tax Act, of Rs.25,10,956 treating the Appellant as a co-operative bank though the Appellant is only a co-operative society. - 3.
+The learned CIT(A) has erred in confirming the order of the learned AO who has levied interest under section 234B and 234C of the Act though the same should not have been levied in the present situation.